short, yes. Statistically speaking, you are several times

 of a terrorist attack in France.
 And with a massive police

 presence, Paris is today arguably one of the safest tourist cities in

 In the past twelve months, several cities in the

-bystanders were killed .
+no major incident .
 Armed police and military are on

 patrol in all major tourist areas, and police intelligence has